 Collection of socio-economic data

 The University currently collects a range of socio-economic data from candidates who apply for graduate study.
-This information is used to understand the demographics of those applying and of candidates who are offered places, but it is not normally available to assessors.
+This information is used to understand the demographics of those applying and of candidates who are offered places, but it is not available to assessors.

 We would like to use these data to contextualise our shortlisting and decision-making processes.
 Academic assessors will be enabled to do this by the use of a flagging system similar to that used for United Kingdom applicants for undergraduate admissions.